DevOpsLab/docker_lab/Readme.md

 ```

 ## References
-* [Get Started, Part 1: Orientation and setup](https://docs.docker.com/get-started/) is a 6-part tutorial
+* [Get Started, Part 1: Orientation and setup](https://docs.docker.com/get-started/) is a 6-part tutorial.
+And this project and readme is essentially this tutorial in a way that helps me wrap my head around Docker concepts.
 * [QnA: “Get started” course: Can’t connect to web server on Windows 10](https://forums.docker.com/t/get-started-course-cant-connect-to-web-server-on-windows-10/35795)
 * [Add shared directories](https://docs.docker.com/toolbox/toolbox_install_windows/#optional-add-shared-directories) to your VM for easy access to your project directory; because by default Docker Toolbox only has access to the `C:\Users` directory and mounts it into the VMs at `/c/Users`.